-- 4. The paper contains the following information: - (a) Background (paragraphs 5-6); - (b) A summary of the concerns expressed by ASAF members and how they have been addressed in the proposed new model (paragraphs 7-36); - (c) Questions for ASAF members (paragraph 37); - (d) Next steps (paragraphs 38-40); and - (e) An overview of the core principles and features of the model (Appendix A).
+- 4. The paper contains the following information: - (a) Background (paragraphs 5-6); - (b) A summary of the concerns expressed by ASAF members and how they have been addressed in the proposed new model; - (i) scope (paragraphs 7-10); - (ii) interactions with other IFRS Standards and the Conceptual Framework (paragraphs 11-32); and - (iii) segregating identifiable rate adjustments from the overall changes in value of the regulatory licence/agreement (paragraphs 32-36). - (c) Questions for ASAF members (paragraph 37); - (d) Next steps (paragraphs 38-40); and - (e) An overview of the core principles and features of the model (Appendix A) [as explained in paragraph 2, this appendix has been deleted in this paper-refer to Agenda Paper 9A for expanded content].